 4. Names of others in your party, if any.

-At the moment the registration cap is a soft 100.
+Postcards will be accepted between June 1st and August 1st.
+After that date cards will be considered until we reach registration cap.
+At the moment the registration cap is a soft 75.
 I'll try and keep parties together but cannot promise perfection.

 We're in Battle Lake, MN